aarontran/hyades/README.md

 to work on one case (1D proton cyclotron anisotropy instability problem).__

 Compared to Hybrid-VPIC,
-* Hyades supports _only_ periodic boundary conditions.
+* Hyades mainly supports periodic boundary conditions; reflecting boundaries are in work.
 * Hyades uses >=2 ghost cells on all coordinate axes.
 * Hyades is not MPI parallelized.